probcomp/metaprob/README.md

     java -cp `cat .lein_classpath` dontknow.main {inpath}.trace {outpath}.clj

-This can also be done at the Clojure read-eval-print loop, something like:
+This can also be done at the Clojure read-eval-print loop or in a Clojure program, something like:

     (in-ns 'dontknow.to_clojure)
-    (convert "{inpath}.clj" "{outpath}.clj")
+    (convert "{inpath}.trace" "{outpath}.clj")

 ## Test